 Unfortunately, too many Christians (especially evangelicals in the West) have corrupted their faith with political ideas of Christian nationalism.
 Instead of taking seriously the call to be pure at the coming of Christ, they react to conspiracies which take advantage of their end time ideas such as labeling certain aspects of politics as part of an antiChrist system.
 End time beliefs without obedience to the call to godliness results in the manipulation of Christianity for politicians, who arouse Christians to a type of “political holy war” for their own selfish gain.

-Yet the Bible teach us that we are to follow peace with all men, and holiness, without which no man shall see the Lord ~ Hebrews 12:14
+Yet the Bible teaches us that we are to follow peace with all men, and holiness, without which no man shall see the Lord ~ Hebrews 12:14

 This is evident in Paul’s exhortation to the Thessalonians: